medavox/tuki-nuwa.old/text/README.md

 The goal of this offshoot is to make an improved version of Toki Pona that is more useful as an auxlang.

+It uses work from Griffith University's Natural Semantic Metalanguage project,

 Although speakers can use phrases to describe things that other languages have a word for, Toki Pona today lacks words for some basic building-block concepts.
 This makes it extremely difficult to be understood clearly without using long,